How is 8 different and what do we have to offer that is new and GR8 !

 - limits the number of entries for each competition.
 We feel strongly that the quality of the competition should not be compromised by the quantity of entries.is The Dance Competition of Unity.
 We are excited to bring dance studios together as one and help the dancers understand that they are all one big dance family all going for the same goals.
 Competition is a fun and positive way to help the dancers grow and improve more and more each time they step on stage.
 Having support from teachers, dancers, and parents from their studio as well as from other studios can help dancers reach their fullest potential.

 - has "Judges Tips" following the group warm up.
 The judges give the dancers some helpful hints of what they are looking for individually from the dancers.
 They also give them some technical and performance pointers and wish them luck before taking the stage!

-- has a Top 8 Count It studio winner, a Top 8 Dance It studio winner, and a Top 8 Live It studio winner.
+- has a Top 8 "Count It" studio winner, an Ultim8 Dance It studio winner, and an Ultim8 Live It studio winner.
 The top 5 group scores are averaged from each level and age group to determine the "Ultim8" studio winners.

 Solo (1 performer), Duet/Trio (2-3 performers), Small Group (4-9 performers), Large Group (10-18 performers), Line & Production (19 or more performers).